 These 1-bowl Espresso Brownies are what dessert dreams are made of - Spongy, fudgy and loaded with delicious and indulgent chocolate and coffee flavour!

-Today I’m bringing together two of my favourite things in the world, chocolate & coffee, to make the most delicious espresso brownies I’ve ever made.
+Today I'm combining two of my favourite things in the world, chocolate & coffee, to make the most delicious espresso brownies EVER.

 These Espresso Brownies have everything you could possibly look for, they're gooey and dense, but still quite soft and spongy.